arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-screens.markdown

 ### sgRNAs

-It is hard (and long) for ISS to reliably sequence all ~20 bases of sgRNA, the guides are selected so that reading only first 12-13 bases is enough to guess sgRNA.
+Quality of ISS quickly drops with sequence length, so instead of sequencing all ~20 bases of sgRNA, the guides are selected so that reading only first 12-13 bases is enough to guess which sgRNA is expressed in the cell.
 Groups start from existing pools of sgRNAs to guide Cas9, with minor differences in selection procedure:
 - Periscope uses 12 cycles and minimal Levenshtein distance ≥ 2, which means they detect if barcode contains one error (and discard the barcode).
 - CP-POSH uses 13 cycles and Levenshtein distance ≥ 3, and allows up to 1 error correction.